Guseyn/axiom/README.md

 - [ ] Function that records all the events
 - [ ] Function that allows to donload recordings
 - [ ] Function that can emulate all the events
+- [ ] Learn and implement browser direvers to run all tests
 - [ ] Buttons record, pause and stop
 - [ ] Handle page redirects
 - [ ] Handle AJAX Requests